3tablespoonsCornstarchmore if fruit is extra juicy

 To make the crisp topping

-Mix together the flour, brown sugar, cornstarch, and cinnamon.
+Mix together the flour, brown sugar, oats, and cinnamon.
 Cut in the butter or margarine mixing completely.

 Sprinkle the crumble over the plums.